clarissacarcha/samplemob/README.md

 4. Auto Cancel Accepted Orders at 12:00 AM
 5. Radius for searching SOS.
 6. Hold rider on 3rd return to sender.
+7. Add Rider Location on Go Online
+8. Can't Go Offline with Ongoing Orders today
+9. Validate Enterprise Cancel if delivery is owned by Enterprise Account
+10. Notification on Rating
+11. Fix Loop Issue on no network when getting orders
+12. Rider Check Location and Camera Permission
+13. Sender/Recipient icons in tracking rider location, add directions
+14. Going back from details to placed orders, place a loading indicator.
+15. Move vehicle type(Motorcycle, Van) for order in front end.
+16. Handle sender/recipient location change when other is empty.
+Focus on location
+17. (HALF) Item Description API (HARD CODE)
+18. Handle when operator account is put on hold.

+-- Backend TODO

+1. Limit viewing of history 90 days.
+Also related modules like notification
+2. On checking number of ongoing orders, dont include delegated (to just check)
+3. Sender receiver distance duration total amount (After JC Referral, SMS and Email)
+4. Dataloader

+-- ASAP TODO

+1. Fix Location Log subscription on Refresh of Orders (Looping)

-# Final R1 TODO
+-- Final R1 TODO

-1. Promo redeem/accept count validation
+1. \*\*\* Promo redeem/accept count validation, Validate in delegation also
 2. Hold consumer/rider account on 5th cancel of the day
 3. Provide Push Notifs to Riders with gcash, pending or rejected.
 4. Enterprise API Logs
-5. Message for Invalid Promo Code.
+5. \*\*\* Message for Invalid Promo Code.
 Pop Up Message.
-6. ***
+6. \*\*\*Debounce
-7. Double check Account Holding
-8. Debounce
-9. Synermaxx Logs
-10. Try Catch In API Calls.
+7. Try Catch In API Calls.
 S3 Upload.
 Enterprise Postbacks.
-JC REFERRAL and PROCESS.
-Synnermaxx
+JC REFERRAL and PROCESS
-11. Worker Threads for OneSignal Loop
+8. Worker Threads for OneSignal Loop

 # 1.7.0 Changelogs SQL SCRIPT

-1. tok_notifications type (VARCHAR50)
+1. tok_notifications type and payload (VARCHAR50)
 2. tok_deliveries cash_on_delivery DEFAULT 0

-# 1.7.0 Changelogs

-1. Added Refresh button on Rider Orders

-# Add consumerId on getOrderPriceAndDirections only relevant for promo code.
-Also add mobileNumber

 # Refactor Notes